Não aprovou cookies click em:

 ICAD, I.P. ensures national representation at the monthly meetings of the Horizontal Drugs Group (HDG), in close liaison with the Ministry of Foreign Affairs and without prejudice to the participation of other national services, whenever necessary depending on the matters under discussion.

-See here the Programme of the current Belgian Presidency of the Council of the European Union (January to June 2024)
+See the programme for Denmark's current Presidency of the Council of the European Union (July to December 2025) here.

 Find out more about the GHD.